💡 Download the complete guide to AI-generated synthetic data!

 First and foremost, it's important to understand that not all synthetic data generators are created equal.
 It's particularly important to select the right synthetic data vendor who can match the financial institution's needs.
 If a synthetic data generator is inaccurate, the resulting synthetic datasets can lead your data science team astray.
 If it's too accurate, the generator overfits or learns the training data too well and could accidentally reproduce some of the original information from the training data.
 Open-source options are also available.
 However, the control over quality is fairly low.
 Until a global standard for synthetic data arrives, it's important to proceed with caution when selecting vendors.
 Opt for synthetic data companies, which already have extensive experience with sensitive financial data and know-how to integrate synthetic data successfully with existing infrastructures.

-synthetic data engineering in banking
+synthetic data generation in banking

 Synthetic data engineering in banking